Here’s a list to take to your local plant nursery.

 You and your cat can enjoy the Feng Shui and air cleansing of this lovely greenery in your home.

-Note: Too much of any plant may make a cat vomit.
+Note: Too much of any plant may cause digestive upset.
 Use caution.

 With ferns, according to the aspca database, you need only avoid: The very toxic Cycads (not really a fern, but also known as “Fern Palm” and Sago Palm) and the mildly toxic Asparagus Fern (aka Asparagus, Emerald Feather, Emerald Fern, Sprengeri Fern, Plumosa Fern, Lace Fern, Racemose Asparagus, Shatavari, Asparagus densiflorus cv sprengeri).

-3. Fish Pole Bamboo (Phyllostachys aurea) is safe **
+Fish pole bamboo (Phyllostachys aurea) is safe *

 This is that tall bamboo you see used as screens indoors and out, as shown here.